HenestrosaDev/ios-interview-questions/README.md

   In this example, we have two types that conform to the `Drawable` protocol: `Circle` and `Square`.
 We then define a `DrawableWrapper` class that takes any object that conforms to the `Drawable` protocol and stores a closure that can draw the object in a given `CGContext`.
 This allows us to "erase" the concrete type of the object and treat it as a `Drawable` protocol type.
 We can then create `DrawableWrapper` objects for `Circle` and `Square`, and call their `draw(in:)` methods without needing to know their concrete types.

-  Overall, type erasure is a powerful technique in Swift that can be used to simplify the interfaces of generic types and hide their implementation details.
+  Type erasure is a powerful technique in Swift that can be used to simplify the interfaces of generic types and hide their implementation details.
 It is particularly useful when we need to work with generic types in a context where the associated types are not known until runtime.
   </details>

 <p align="right">(<a href="#top">back to top</a>)</p>